softwaresaved/software-licensing-workshop/README.md

 ## Materials

-The slides for this workshop are at: TBC
+The slides for this workshop are at: https://softwaresaved.github.io/software-licensing-workshop/ You can get the source for the slides in the [gh-pages branch of this repository](https://github.com/softwaresaved/software-licensing-workshop/tree/gh-pages).

-Reference materials are available at:

 ## Using these materials